 1.normally, blood glucose levels are tightly controlled by insulin, a hormone produced by the pancreas.
 Insulin lowers the blood glucose level.
-When the blood glucose elevates (for example, after eating food) insulin is released from the pancreas normalize the glucose level.
+When the blood glucose elevates (for example, after eating food) insulin is the released from pancreas to normalize the glucose level.
 Lima (2008) and Fenicchia (2004) study showed that yoga and naturopathy help to reduce blood sugar.
 The finding of the above said study supports the present study.